-In a recent interview with a Spanish newspaper, British physicist Steven Hawking claimed that ‘there is no God,’ remarking that he believes that ‘science offers a more convincing explanation’ for why the world exists than biblical Creation.
+In a recent interview with a Spanish newspaper, British physicist Stephen Hawking claimed that ‘there is no God,’ remarking that he believes that ‘science offers a more convincing explanation’ for why the world exists than biblical Creation.

 Hawking, who suffers from a motor neuron disease similar to ALS but has far outlived the normal life expectancy, told El Mundo journalist Pablo Jauregui in an interview published on Sunday that he doesn’t believe in God or miracles.

 “[A]lthough many have come to describe it as ‘a miracle’ that Hawking is still alive, half a century after being diagnosed with a disease whose life expectancy is usually a couple of years, the astrophysics rejects all religious beliefs,” Jauregui explained.

 The El Mundo reporter asked Hawking about his beliefs since in his book “History of Time” Hawking asserted that if the “theory of everything” were unlocked, man would know “the mind of God.”
 But Hawking had also noted in the later publication “The Grand Design” that he believed the universe came come “out of nothing, out of nowhere,” and that God is “not necessary” to explain the origin of life.

 As Jauregui found the two statements to be contradictory, he sought to know whether Hawking had changed his mind between publications and converted to atheism or agnosticism.